-This document describes how to quickly integrate the Tencent Cloud TRTC SDK for Android into your project in the following steps.
+This document describes how to import the SDK into your project.

 The TRTC SDK has been released to the mavenCentral repository, and you can configure Gradle to download updates automatically.